bitcoinhodler/GlacierProtocol/future.md

 withdrawal.
 Create change address (if needed) using change descriptor.
 Create PDF with QR code(s) containing PSBT.
 Print the PDF.

-For each available xprv, use the corresponding quarantined laptop.
-(If not available, buy and prepare a new quarantined laptop for that xprv.)
+For each available seed phrase, use the corresponding quarantined laptop.
+(If not available, buy and prepare a new quarantined laptop for that seed phrase.)
 Scan in the descriptor QR first.
 Then scan in the PSBT QR code(s) and recreate the PSBT.
 Check that all inputs and change outputs match our expected descriptor.
 Display tx details to user and confirm.
-Then user types in xprv key via mnemonics.
+Then user types in seed phrase.
 Sign transaction.
 Display updated PSBT as QR code.
 Scan with phone.
 (Might take multiple QR codes again.)
 Could we possibly display only the new signature(s) and have the online node stuff that into the PSBT?
 Just so we don't have to scan back the entire (possibly large) PSBT?

-On the online PC, import each PSBT, combine and finalize.
+On the online PC, import each PSBT, combine (including original PSBT with no signatures), and finalize.
 Display transaction details again.
 After user confirmation, broadcast.

 (This has the same security concerns as my [current PSBT investigation](https://github.com/bitcoinhodler/glacier-psbt) has.)

 Do we need or want to validate the global xpubs in the PSBT?
 I don't think we care, since we have them all from the descriptor already.
-And we need the descriptor for the xprv passwords anyway.
+And we need the descriptor for the BIP39 passwords anyway.

 ## QR code efficiency